Summer Music Festivals in Japan: Fuji Rock, Summer Sonic, Rock in Japan

 Osaka - short walk from World Trade Center Station on the Technoport Line.

 Rock In Japan also dates from 2000 and is Japan's largest rock festival focusing on domestic rather than foreign bands.

-Previous line-ups have included Dragon Ash, Asian Kung-fu Generation, The High-Lows and more.
-2007 line-up includes Rip Slyme, Guitar Wolf and Ellegarden.
+Previous line-ups have included Dragon Ash, Asian Kung-fu Generation, The High-Lows, Rip Slyme, Guitar Wolf and Ellegarden.

 Hokkaido's version of the summer rock festival craze with mainly domestic bands on show.

 Previous line-ups have included Bonnie Pink, Boom Boom Satellites, Dragon Ash, Kemuri and more.